Laraelnour/Dragon-Knight-Game/README.md

 Run the file 'Game.c'to run the game.
 All other files are .txt files that contain the scenes, rules, and database of the game.
+All .txt files are conntained within the 'Game txt Files.zip' folder

 Check out the 'Knight Vs Dragon.mp4' File for a preview of what to expect :)